MicrosoftLearning/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M00_Validate_lab_environment.md

 1. Fill in the empty fields using the information:
     - **Subscription**: Select your Azure subscription.
     - **Resource group**: Select the resource group where you want to deploy resources.
+If you don't have a resource group, you can create one in the Azure portal following the instructions in [Manage Azure resource groups by using the Azure portal](https://learn.microsoft.com/azure/azure-resource-manager/management/manage-resource-groups-portal).
     - **Service connection name**: Type **`azure subs`**.
 This name will be referenced in YAML pipelines to access your Azure subscription.

 1. Make sure the **Grant access permission to all pipelines** option is unchecked and select **Save**.